genes-and-health/BI_PY/README.md

 * **Bespoke researcher/research group**: 42 traits; e.g. MGH_MitralValveProlapse \[ICD-10 and/or SNOMED-CT and/or OPCS\]
 * **NEW!
 NHS Primary Care Domain refsets**: 25 traits; e.g. QOF_CKD_COD \[SNOMED-CT only\]

+## Output files

+All final output is saved to an `outputs` directory at the root level of the `BI_PI/versionxyz` directory

+If `outputs` does not exisit, the pipeline creates the directory at the root level of the `BI_PI/versionxyz` directory when required.

 ## Locations/paths naming convention

 1. We do not use relative paths.